openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/zfs-installation.md

 Go to each node and create the ZFS Pool, which will be used for provisioning the volumes.
 You can create the Pool of your choice, it can be striped, mirrored or raidz pool.

-If you have the disk(say /dev/sdb) then you can use the below command to create a striped pool :
+If you have the disk (say /dev/sdb), then you can use the below command to create a striped pool:

 ```
 $ zpool create zfspv-pool /dev/sdb
 ```

 You can also create mirror or raidz pool as per your need.
-Check https://github.com/openzfs/zfs for more information.
+See [here](https://github.com/openzfs/zfs for more information).

 If you do not have the disk, then you can create the zpool on the loopback device which is backed by a sparse file.
 Use this for testing purpose only.